 * BOJ holds policy steady, downgrades view of exports

-The BoJ's next meeting on April 30 comes after a sales tax increase scheduled to take effect on April 1.
-The central bank will also release its semi-annual economic outlook then, which investors say could give it an opportunity to alter its outlook and justify a policy move.
+The BOJ's next meeting on April 30 comes after the implementation of a sales tax increase scheduled for April 1.
+The central bank will also release its semiannual economic outlook then, which investors say could give it an opportunity to alter its outlook and justify a policy move.

 "In order to ease, they have to change their way of looking at the economy, and currently they think the economy looks okay, so they don't feel they need to do anything at all," said Tadashi Matsukawa, head of Japan fixed income at PineBridge Investments.

-Data on Monday underscored the recovery remains fragile.
-Japan posted a record current account deficit in January, and its fourth-quarter gross domestic product growth was revised down, suggesting the effects of BoJ easing might have begun to wane.
+Data on Monday underscored the economic recovery remains fragile.
+Japan posted a record current account deficit in January, and its fourth-quarter gross domestic product growth was revised down, suggesting the effects of the BOJ's easing might have already begun to wane.

-Meanwhile, the New Zealand dollar hit a post-float high against a currency basket before a widely expected rise in New Zealand interest rates on Thursday.
+The New Zealand dollar hit a post-float high against a currency basket on Tuesday ahead of a widely expected rise in New Zealand interest rates on Thursday.
 On a trade-weighted basis, the kiwi rose as high as 79.51, according to Reuters data, its highest level since the currency was floated in 1985.

-The Reserve Bank of New Zealand is set to raise rates and lay out a path for a series of increases over the next two years, according to a Reuters poll.
+The Reserve Bank of New Zealand is set to raise interest rates and lay out a path for a series of increases over the next two years, according to a Reuters poll of economists.